Canada’s Strategy for Engagement in the Americas

 - Canada places great value on strengthening bilateral and multilateral relations throughout the hemisphere across government, the private sector, civil society, academia and communities.
 Building these relationships across borders strengthens our mutual understanding and cooperation.

 - There have been more than 200 Canadian high-level visits to the Americas since 2007, directly accelerating progress on initiatives that benefit both Canadians and partners in the region.
 We are developing valuable links with leaders of tomorrow through education, art, culture and sport.
-In 2012, more than 18,000 students from Latin America and the Caribbean were studying in Canada.
+In 2013, nearly 18,000 students from Latin America and the Caribbean were studying in Canada.

 - Date Modified: